-Garylene “Gage” Javier is a Regulatory Attorney in the Washington, D.C., office of Buckley LLP.
+Garylene “Gage” Javier is a Litigation Attorney in the Washington, D.C., office of Buckley LLP.
 She advises financial services clients in federal and state regulatory compliance matters.
 Her areas of focus include privacy and data security, workplace culture, and a variety of consumer protection issues.
 Additionally, Ms. Javier is currently pursuing the CIPP certification for Privacy Management and the European data protection laws, and also publishes articles related to privacy and data security.

 Representative matters include: